 Communicative Sciences and Disorders

-Leveling Program: Provides post-baccalaureate students with the communication and hearing foundation for graduate study in speech language pathology with on-campus and distance offerings.
+|This leveling program provides post baccalaureate students with the communication and hearing foundation for graduate study in speech-language pathology with on-campus and online offerings.||

 The Master of Science degree prepares students to work as licensed and certified speech-language pathologists, an excellent career choice for work in clinical areas within education and allied health.
 On-campus and distance offerings are available.

 Professional positions in speech-language pathology and audiology are readily available in Montana, across the country, and internationally.
 Settings include schools, hospitals, rehabilitation centers, nursing homes, early intervention programs, private clinics, and even include web-based teletherapy to help clients across the age span with a range of speech, language, literacy, swallowing, and hearing challenges.

 The mission of the Department of Communicative Sciences and Disorders is to prepare students for progressive, collaborative, and research-minded careers in speech-language pathology, audiology, and related fields through rigorous academic and clinical training.
 We strive to be innovative in the use of technology and program delivery to provide services to traditionally underserved regions and populations.
 Through our emphasis on typical and atypical speech, language, cognition, swallowing, and hearing function, students gain knowledge and skills along with ethical and culturally competent values that foster a commitment to lifelong learning and civic engagement.

 |The master of science education program in speech-language pathology at the University of Montana is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association (ASHA), 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5781.||